 Employee Tuition Benefit - The University of Maine System encourages the full participation of all of its members in its educational mission by offering tuition waivers for eligible employees and their dependents.
 Employees should consult the appropriate collective bargaining agreement or the employee handbook (non-represented employees) for more information on tuition waiver benefits.
 Visit the IRS website for information on how waivers may be taxed.
 Generally, eligible full-time employees are allowed a maximum of two tuition-free courses per semester or summer session, not to exceed a total of eight credit hours.
-Eligible part-time employees are allowed a maximum of one tuition-free course per semester or summer session, not to exceed a total of four credit hours.
+Eligible part-time employees are allowed a maximum of one tuition-free course per semester or summer session, not to exceed a total of eight credit hours.

 Dependent Tuition Benefit - The spouse, domestic partner, or dependent children of eligible full-time employees are eligible for a 50% tuition waiver provided the spouse, domestic partner, or dependent children are attending the University of Maine System as a full-time or part-time matriculated student.
-The spouse, domestic partner, or dependent children of eligible part-time employees are eligible for a 25% tuition waiver provided the spouse, domestic partner, or dependent children are attending the University of Maine System as a full-time or part-time matriculated student.
+The spouse, domestic partner, or dependent children of eligible part-time employees are eligible for a 25% tuition waiver provided the spouse, are eligible for a 25% tuition waiver provided the spouse, domestic partner, or dependent children are attending the University of Maine System as a full-time or part-time matriculated student.